Enterprise-connect/documentation/plugins.md

     │   tls_linux
 ```

-Notice the agent binary and the tls binary are both Linux, because they will be running in the same environment, they need to correspond in that regard.
+Notice the agent binary and the tls binary are both Linux.
+Because they will be running in the same environment, they need to correspond in that regard.

 <A HREF="#top">Back To Top</A>